C0m3b4ck/Bookworm/README.md

 ## Roadmap / Future Enhancements
 - more efficient language support (not hardcoded)
+- passphrase for password recovery
-- program update system based on Github API (currently untested)
+- program update system based on Github releases
 - QoL fixes (will add more as I use the program more)
 ---